HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 Represent pertinent negatives by creating one instance of GenomicVariant with the following representation:
 * assert that the variant is absent by assigning the value of `"LA9634-2"` to Observation valueCodeableConcept.
 * include the list of all genes that are "negative" for the value in Observation component:gene-studied.
+Including multiple pertinent genes in the gene-studied component does not clearly link the variant representation with its associated gene and would require a full HGVS representation to derive it.
+However, this method does allow for grouping all genes whose variants found are not clinically actionable.

 #### Fusion Events